SteeltoeOSS/Documentation/docs/connectors/microsoft-sql-server.md

 cf cups mySqlServerService -p '{"pw": "|password|","uid": "|user id|","uri": "jdbc:sqlserver://|host|:|port|;databaseName=|database name|"}'
 ```

-Version 2.1.1+ of this connector works with the [Azure Open Service Broker for PCF](https://docs.pivotal.io/partners/azure-open-service-broker-pcf/index.html).
-Be sure to set `sqlServer:client:urlEncodedCredentials` to `true`, as this broker may provide credentials that have been URL-encoded.
+This connector works with the [Azure Service Broker](https://docs.pivotal.io/partners/azure-sb/).

 If you are creating a service for an application that has already been deployed, you need to bind the service and restart or restage the application with the following commands: